Install the sync app per machine

 Do automatic updates of the per-machine sync app require user intervention?
 User intervention is not required for the per-machine sync app to update itself.
 Elevation is required when you first set it up.
 During setup, we install a scheduled task and a Windows service, which are used to perform the updates silently without user intervention since they run in elevated mode.

-How do I revert back to the per-user sync app if required?
-We do not support automated migration from per-machine to per-user.
-To revert back after installing per-machine, please uninstall the sync app and install the latest released version without the “/allusers” parameter.
+How do I revert back to the per-user sync app if necessary?
+We don't support automated migration from per-machine to per-user.
+To revert back after installing per-machine, uninstall the sync app and install the latest released version without the "/allusers" parameter.

-How can I detect the installation through SCCM?
+How can I detect if I have a per-machine installation through Configuration Manager?

 |32bit on 64bit||TRUE|